Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 But that’s where the suburbs come in–they have all of the benefits of being near big cities, without actually having to be big cities.

-If you happen to be a resident of Mercer Island, you’re probably not too surprised to find it on the top our list.
+If you happen to be a resident of Sammamish, you’re probably not too surprised to find it on the top our list.

 We’ll tell you what makes each of these 10 Seattle ‘burbs better than the rest–but first, a bit about our methodology.